 It is at this stage that potential participating organisations can assess their capacity and capability to participate in the study.
-To start this discussion, the minimum information that you should send to the potential participating NHS organisation is the version of the protocol that will be submitted for HRA Approval.
+To start this discussion, the minimum information that you should send to the potential participating NHS organisation is the version of the protocol that will be submitted for HRA and HCRW Approval.

 Some sponsors may require a formal assessment phase and may undertake a site selection visit to determine if the organisation will be invited to participate in the study.

 Organisations that have agreed that they might be able to participate in the study should be identified on 'part C' of the IRAS form.
 If additional participating organisations are identified after initial submission then these can be added by the appropriate notification of amendment after HRA Approval.

 The process for setting up NHS sites in England will differ slightly depending on the lead nation.
 The lead nation for a study is based on the location of the study’s lead NHS Research and Development (R&D) office.

 Setting up NHS sites in England in studies where the lead site is in England